Kolten Wong Player Props: Mariners vs. Pirates

-Kolten Wong -- hitting .115 with two doubles and three RBI in his past 10 games -- will be in action for the Seattle Mariners against the Pittsburgh Pirates, with Mitch Keller on the mound, on May 26 at 10:10 PM ET.
+Kolten Wong -- with an on-base percentage of .207 in his past 10 games, 52 points lower than his season-long percentage -- will be in action for the Seattle Mariners against the Pittsburgh Pirates, with Vince Velasquez on the mound, on May 27 at 4:10 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the Athletics.
+In his previous game he had a hitless performance (0-for-2) against the Pirates.

 Kolten Wong Game Info & Props vs. the Pirates